kbredies/gratopy/doc/source/functions.rst

 Data generation
 ---------------

-For convinient testing we also include a phantom generator which creates a modified phantom of arbitrary dimension.
+For convenient testing, a phantom generator is included which creates a modified two-dimensional phantom of arbitrary size.

 .. autofunction:: gratopy.phantom